levimcg/levimcg.com/src/posts/managing-keyboard-interaction-with-javascript.md

 Once you have all of the focus-able elements in a component, you can convert it to an array as described earlier which will make it easier work with when managing focus.

 ### 2. Finding the first and last element
-Once you have found all of the focus-able items inside and element like a dropdown menu or a set of tabs and converted it to an array, it's fairly straight-forward to find the first and last focus-able elements by storing a reference to them based on their position in the array.
+Once you have found all of the focus-able items inside and element like a dropdown menu or a set of tabs and converted it to an array, you'll typically need to find the first and last focus-able elements.
+You do this by storing a reference to each based on their position in the array.

 So building on the previous example where we've created our `focusablesArray` we can set up a reference to the first and last item: